HEMNATH77/Pandas-Tutorials/README.md

 # Pandas-Tutorials
-### This repository contains the tutorial of python library pandas with examples and syntax
+### This repository contains the tutorial of python library pandas with examples and syntax.